Scholars Online SCRATCH for Summer 2018

 Prerequisite: No formal courses are required.
 Students should be comfortable with using a computer and mouse to select and move items, and possess a lively curiosity and sense of humor.

-Students will need to download the LEARNER PDF for "Starting From Scratch".
-See the Texts link for instructions.
+Students will need to download the LEARNER PDF for "Starting From Scratch" See the Text link for instructions.

 Enroll in this course at Scholars Online.